VCX score

-VCX score is a smartphone camera benchmarking score described as "designed to reflect the user experience regarding the image quality and the performance of a camera in a mobile device". developed by a non-profit organisation - VCX-Forum.
+VCX score is a smartphone camera benchmarking score described as "designed to reflect the user experience regarding the image quality and the performance of a camera in a mobile device". developed by a non-profit organization - VCX-Forum.

-VCX-Scores are used by specialist media and by VCX forum members to showcase the benchmarking of smartphones, as well as market photography technology.
+VCX scores are used by specialist media and by VCX-Forum members to showcase the benchmarking of smartphones, as well as market photography technology.

-VCX scoring methodology has been cited in various published books and independent imaging organisations.
+VCX scoring methodology has been cited in various published books and independent imaging organizations: